SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 title: Configurable Form Field Pre-Populate
 ---

-This page will explain how to use configurable form field pre-populate in Dynamic forms library.
-Feature allows user to:
+This page explains how to use configurable form field pre-populate in dynamicforms library.

+The feature allows you to:

-- Pre-populate form field on SPA side.
+- Pre-populate form field on the SPA side.
-- Populate field with any available SPA asset which is exposed for that purpose (user, cart, claim etc..)
+- Populate the field with any available SPA asset which is exposed for that purpose (user, cart, claim, etc.)
-- Adjust/override already provided mechanism and add new logic on top of that.
+- Adjust/override an already provided mechanism and add new logic on top of that.

 ***